 ESE 144.
 Applications of Aquatic Chemistry.
 9 units (3-0-6); second term.
 Prerequisite: ESE 142.
 Case studies are used to illustrate the effects of biogeochemical processes on the composition of ground and surface waters.
 Systems to be examined include natural waters subject to varying levels of perturbations as a result of human activities, and engineered systems, such as constructed wetlands or water treatment systems.
 Quantitative equilibrium and kinetic modeling are emphasized.
-Not offered 2008-09.
+Given in alternate years; not offered 2007-08.